The Shoulder Joint

 The rotator cuff is a group of muscles and tendons in the shoulder, connecting the upper arm to the shoulder blade.
 The rotator cuff helps to lift the arm over the head and also helps to hold the ball (humeral head) in the socket (glenoid) of the shoulder.

-A healthy shoulder has smooth cartilage covering where the bones of the upper arm and the shoulder meet.
-Cartilage can wear over time from arthritis or injury.
-This causes the ends of the bones to rub against each other and leads to pain, stiffness, limited movement, and a decreased ability to perform activities of daily living.
+A healthy shoulder has smooth cartilage covering where the bones of the upper arm and the shoulder meet, allowing them to move smoothly against each other.
+Cartilage can wear over time from arthritis, activity or injury.
+This causes the ends of the bones to rub against each other (bone-on-bone) leading to pain, stiffness, limited movement, and a decreased ability to perform activities of daily living.
+When this occurs it may be necessary to perform a shoulder replacement.

 Why Choose Shoulder Replacement?